 If you have zero income or odd jobs/other income, you must have a face-to-face interview in order to reverify/enroll on PIPP Plus.
 Those customers are not allowed to drop off nor mail applications into OCA or to CEOGC.

 The program operates each week day at the NEW HEAP Office located at 2203 Superior Ave. in Cleveland.
-You must call (216) 518-4014 to make an appointment.
+You must call (216) 350-8008 to make an appointment.
 In order to apply for emergency energy assistance, a resident must have the most recent bills for gas and electric utilities, proof of U.S. residency, photo identification, Social Security numbers for all household members and verification of all income for all household members over the age of eighteen for the previous 12 months.
 For those households who have no income, an IRS Tax Transcript is required.
+Self-employed applicants must provide an IRS transcript and/or 1040 including all schedules.
 Renters living in multi-unit dwellings may be required to provide their landlord’s name and contact information.